Emotional & Spiritual Care (USA)

 Frontline History

-Frontliners first deployed after September 11, 2001, and have responded numerous times since, including after Hurricane Florence in 2018.
-Deployments also followed floods in Colorado, Iowa, Missouri, and Nebraska; tornadoes in Minnesota and Oklahoma; and shootings in Las Vegas and Sandy Hook.
+Frontliners first deployed after September 11, 2001, and have responded numerous times since.
+Deployments have followed floods, hurricanes, tornadoes, and other natural disasters.
 There are now over 125 IOCC Frontliners from various Orthodox jurisdictions based throughout the United States.

 IOCC accepts applications for the Orthodox Frontline on a rolling basis.
-New Frontliners are accepted based on their professional qualifications and on the need to provide coverage in each of the 10 FEMA regions throughout the US.
+New Frontliners are accepted based on their professional qualifications and appropriate levels of experience.

 Your Commitment as an Orthodox Frontliner